 The best evidence is quasi-experimental: comparison of changes in gun prevalence and changes in gun killings across countries, states, or cities.
 Studies pursuing this type of approach have yielded mixed findings.6

 If reducing the prevalence of guns would in fact decrease homicides, how large might the effect be?
 The average gun homicide rate in other rich democracies is one-tenth of the US rate.
 Total gun homicides in the US are about 11,000 a year, so reducing our rate to the average among comparator nations would translate into about 10,000 fewer gun homicides per year.
-That’s a lot of lives, though it pales in comparison to, say, the 600,000 Americans killed by heart disease each year, the 580,000 killed by cancer, the 120,000 by accidents, the 100,000 by alcohol, and the 25,000 by illegal drugs.7 What we don’t know is whether a significant reduction in guns actually would get us such a large reduction in homicides.
+That’s a lot of lives, though it pales in comparison to, say, the 600,000 Americans killed by heart disease each year, the 580,000 killed by cancer, the 120,000 by accidents, the 100,000 by alcohol, the 50,000 by opioid overdose (in 2017), and the 25,000 by illegal drugs.7 What we don’t know is whether a significant reduction in guns actually would get us such a large reduction in homicides.